kubukoz/spotify-next/README.md

         Drop current track from the current playlist and skip to the next track forward
-        Fast forward the current track by a percentage of its length (10% by default) s
+        Fast forward the current track by a percentage of its length (10% by default) jump
+        Fast forward the current track to the next section s
         Alias for `skip`
     d
         Alias for `drop`
     f
         Alias for `forward`
+    j
+        Alias for `jump`
     repl
         Run application in interactive mode
 ```